 Xiaomi is our strategic partner and our most important customer.
-Historically, we recorded RMB2,112.2 million, RMB2,889.4 million and RMB2,295.6 million (US\$360.2 million) in net revenues from sales to Xiaomi in the years ended December 31, 2019, 2020 and 2021, respectively, which represented 45.4%, 49.6% and 43.3% of our total net revenues during such periods, respectively.
-In addition, many of our Viomi-branded products are also sold through Xiaomi's e-commerce platform, www.xiaomiyoupin.com, or Youpin, one of our most important online sales channels.
+We recorded RMB2,295.6 million, RMB1,403.4 million and RMB1,317.3 million (US\$185.5 million) in net revenues from sales to Xiaomi in the years ended December 31, 2021, 2022 and 2023, respectively, which represented 43.3%, 43.4% and 52.8% of our total net revenues during such periods, respectively.
+In addition, many of our Viomi-branded products are also sold through Xiaomi's e-commerce platform, www.xiaomiyoupin.com, or Youpin, one of our online sales channels.

-We sell a wide range of products to Xiaomi, including Xiaomi-branded water purification systems, water purifier filters, range hoods and gas stoves, dishwashers, as well as other complementary products such as sweeper robots and kettles, among others.
-Since the third quarter of 2021, we started to largely scale back the supply of Xiaomi-branded sweeper robots to Xiaomi, while continuing our cooperation with Xiaomi on other products.
-We may discuss with Xiaomi to expand the product categories on which we collaborate with Xiaomi, which may lead to increase of revenues from Xiaomi, but there is no assurance that such discussion and expansion of cooperation will materialize.
+We sell a wide range of products to Xiaomi, including Xiaomi-branded water purification systems, water purifier filters, range hoods and gas stoves, dishwashers, as well as other complementary products such as kettles, among others.
+We may discuss with Xiaomi to expand the product categories on which we collaborate, which may lead to increased revenues from Xiaomi.
+However, there is no assurance that these discussions and expansion of cooperation will materialize.

-Our cooperation with Xiaomi is provided in a series of contracts.
-All these agreements are subject to early termination by Xiaomi under certain circumstances.
-We cannot assure you that no such circumstance will surface leading to Xiaomi's early termination of any of our cooperation.
+Our cooperation with Xiaomi is provided in a series of contracts, all of which are subject to early termination by Xiaomi under specific circumstances.
+When any of such circumstances arise, Xiaomi may early terminate cooperation with us.
 We will initiate good faith negotiations with Xiaomi to renew the agreements whenever they are near the end of the term.
 However, we cannot assure you that we will be able to renew all such agreements, or on the same or more favorable terms.

-In addition, we can recover our production costs when we deliver to Xiaomi for certain categories of products, and are entitled to share in the gross profit when Xiaomi sells them to end-customers.
+In addition, we can recover our production costs when we deliver certain categories of products to Xiaomi, and are entitled to share in the gross profit when Xiaomi sells them to end-customers.
 However, various reasons may lead to Xiaomi's failure to sell these products, many of which are not within our control, including those related to Xiaomi but unrelated to the products we produced and risks that we could not preempt or prevent with commercially reasonable efforts.

-Furthermore, Xiaomi sells a broad spectrum of products, including our Xiaomi-branded and our self-branded products, as well as products unrelated to us through its various sales channels.
-We cannot assure you that our products can always receive the same level of attention and promotion efforts from Xiaomi thus far.
-If Xiaomi dedicates less resources to promoting and selling our products or introduces products that compete with ours, our net revenues may decrease as well.
+Furthermore, Xiaomi sells a broad spectrum of products, including our Xiaomi-branded and our Viomi-branded products, as well as products unrelated to us through its various sales channels.
+We cannot assure you that our products can always receive the same level of attention and promotion efforts from Xiaomi that they have received thus far.
+If Xiaomi dedicates fewer resources to promoting and selling our products or introduces products that compete with ours, our net revenues may decrease as well.
 Negative publicity related to Xiaomi, including products offered by Xiaomi and unrelated to us, the celebrities Xiaomi are associated with, or even the labor policies or environmental issues of any of Xiaomi's suppliers or manufacturers, may also have a material adverse effect on the sales of our products and public recognition of our brand.
-Xiaomi is also a shareholder of our Company.
-Xiaomi is a public company listed on the Stock Exchange of Hong Kong.
-When exercising its rights as our shareholder, Xiaomi may take into account not only the interests of our Company and our other shareholders but also its own interests, the interests of its public shareholders and the interests of its other affiliates.
-Our interests and those of our other shareholders may at times conflict with the interests of Xiaomi and its public shareholders and other affiliates.
+Furthermore, Xiaomi is also a shareholder of our company.
+When exercising its rights as our shareholder, Xiaomi may consider not only the interests of our company and our other shareholders but also its own interests, the interests of its own shareholders and the interests of its other affiliates.
+Our interests and those of our other shareholders may at times conflict with the interests of Xiaomi and its shareholders and other affiliates.
 Such conflicts may result in losing business opportunities for us, including opportunities to enter into lines of business that may overlap with those pursued by Xiaomi or companies within its ecosystem.
 Currently, we do not have any formal processes to address such conflicts.